demetermarcell/bike-pals/README.md

 ## Testing
  I have completed a full regression testing, syntax validation and Lighthouse automated testing.
  While manual testing and syntax validation went well, I faced difficulties with Lighthouse.
- Despite all my efforts and consultation with my mentor, Lighthouse gave me inconsistent results on different devices.
+ Despite all my efforts and consultation with my mentor, Lighthouse gave me inconsistent performance results on different devices.
  When tested for mobile on a Macbook Pro the results were insufficient depsite several rounds of image optimization, while desktop test ran on Macbook gave great results.
 After consulting with my mentor, the mobile test passed on his attempt.
 I've concluded the testing on 2 more windows pc devices where the results were passing.
 I could not find the root cause of this issue, despite reading the documentation on Largest Contentful Paint.
 All tests were done in an incognito window.
 Lighthouse tests were ran on Firefox, Brave and Google Chrome browsers.
 Please find screenshots on all tests ran in the "[test](test/)" folder of this repository.
  Please see the detailed test documentation and their results below:

 ### Validator Testing
  - W3C HTML Validator Results: All Passed
   - Index: [LINK](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdemetermarcell.github.io%2Fbike-pals%2Findex.html)